leeBigCommerce/modelling-experiments/README.md

 - What metrics can we use to discriminate between options?
 - Is it possible to judge from an interface alone?
 - Are different models 'right' at different life-cycles of our codebase?
+- Do unions and optionals inevitably cause branches in consuming code?
+If so, can we minimize or flatten this effect?
+- If we go for any kind of union, what's the best way to split them apart again: Type Guards, Type Codes, something else?
+- Are any of these examples/solutions peculiar to TypeScript?
+If so, do other languages avoid the problem or offer better solutions?

 &nbsp;